-This easy Pot Roast Crock-Pot Recipe is tender and flavored with rich Mexican spices for a delicious and easy low carb meal.
+This easy Pot Roast Crock-Pot Recipe is tender and flavored with rich Mexican spices for a delicious and easy low-carb meal.
 This recipe is a hit whether served over cauliflower rice for those following a keto diet or used in tacos or burritos for everyone else.

 Easy Mexican Pot Roast Recipe in Crock-Pot

-I also love that this recipe is versatile for those who don’t follow a low carb or keto diet.
+I also love that this recipe is versatile for those who don’t follow a low-carb or keto diet.
 It can be served over regular rice, Mexican rice, or in tacos or burritos.
 Being able to cook one meal for everyone is always a win.

 What is Pot Roast?

-Interesting enough, pot roast isn’t a kind of meat.
+Interestingly enough, pot roast isn’t a kind of meat.
 Rather it is a way to describe a braised beef dish that is a large piece of beef roast slow-cooked or cooked in a dutch oven covered with liquid and veggies.

 What is the Best Cut of Beef for a Pot Roast?

 - Chuck Roast (highly marbled with a lot of fat) – also labeled Shoulder Roast, Blade Roast, Chuck Shoulder, Severn Bone Roast

 - Bottom Round Roast (leaner than chuck roast) – Roast Rump Roast or London Broil

 - Beef Brisket (lots of fat) – comes with a much heftier price tag than either of the others and is usually BBQed or smoked